Maronato/vue-toastification/README.md

 ```

 ### Update toasts programmatically
-You can update toasts contents and props programmatically using it's ID.
+You can update toasts contents and props programmatically using its ID.

 The method signature is `$toast.update(id, { content, options }, create)` with `content`, `options` and `create` being optional.
 Updates override previous values.